Panagiotis Tachtsidis: Lecce

 On 3 January 2019, he moved to Serie B side Lecce on loan, with a clause included to make the move permanent in the summer.
 On 19 January he made his debut with the giallorossi side in a home draw against Benevento in the Serie B. On 11 May 2019, he helped his club in a 2–1 home win against Spezia Calcio and Lecce secured automatic promotion to Serie A. Lecce triggered the buying option at the end of the season.

 Al-Fayha

 On 16 July 2021, he moved to Saudi Professional League side Al-Fayha.

 On 11 August 2021, he was the only scorer, in his first appearance with the club in a home 1–0 win game against Al-Ittihad.
 On 19 May 2022, he scored the winning penalty (3–1) for Al-Fayha against Al Hilal in the 2022 King Cup Final.

 Khor Fakkan

 On 30 September 2022, Tachtsidis joined UAE Pro League side Khor Fakkan.

+CFR Cluj

+On 21 July 2023, Tachtsidis joined Liga I side CFR Cluj.

+Clube do Remo

+On 3 September 2025, Tachtsidis joined Campeonato Brasileiro Série B side Clube do Remo.